LucieCastella2/ADA-Data-Story/index.md

 ![rolling](https://user-images.githubusercontent.com/91726001/146338375-abb3a593-a36d-4559-a1eb-d17a36724cfb.png)

-In the case of this project, rolling mean (7) was performed and the plot shows the orgininal percentage of female speaker, the rolling mean of female speaker percentage and the standard deviation of the rolling mean.
+In the case of this project, rolling mean was performed always calculating it over 7 months before moving one further.
+The plot shows the orgininal percentage of female speaker, the rolling mean of female speaker percentage and the standard deviation of the rolling mean.
 This plot also nicely shows the higher standard deviations of the rolling where the data is smaller.

 - Check for stationarity in the data by applying the Dickey Fuller test